wellbyt3/audit-process/README.md

 ## Part 2: System Overview

 ### Get a "Birds Eye View"
-The goal here is to understand "what" the system is doing, but ignore any "how" related details.
-Open the codebase, protocol documentation, "Core Flows" document, and Whimsical.
+The goal here is to understand _what_ the system is doing, but ignore any _how_ related details.

 Using the "Core Flows" document:
 - [ ] For each contract, write 1-2 sentences explaining its purpose in the system.